 How Milk Changes After Freezing

 Previously frozen milk will retain all of its nutrients, but you may notice a change in texture after it thaws out.
 Notably, the fat may separate and the texture may become grainy—many people do not enjoy drinking it straight.
-Here are a few tips and tricks to help you out.
+Here are a few tips and tricks to help you out:

-Reserve previously-frozen milk for cooking, baking and the family's morning cereal or oatmeal.
+- Reserve previously-frozen milk for cooking, baking, and the family's morning cereal or oatmeal.
 It also works great for smoothies!

 Milk and Other Flavors in the Freezer

-Milk can be stored up to three months.
+Milk can be stored for up to three months.
 While opinions vary, a few months is a nice, safe range for the freshest milk, because milk can pick up flavors from your freezer.
 Even in that tough plastic jug, the milk can absorb the flavors of anything it is stored near.

 Fish is the biggest culprit and fishy milk is no fun!
 If you can, store milk away from meats, fish, and other potentially pungent foods.